kateharborne/SimSpin/examples/generating_hdf5.markdown

 <sup>1</sup> This element of the HDF5 file is a group `ElementAbundance` containing a further three groups (`Carbon`, `Oxygen`, and `Hydrogen`) that contain data tables.

-<sup>2</sup> For EAGLE outputs, these Group names will be prefixed with the name "Smoothed" to indicate that the parameters have been smoothed across the SPH smoothing kernel volume, as this is suggested to be the more appropriate output value to use when working with EAGLE outputs as in [Wiersma et al. 2009](https://ui.adsabs.harvard.edu/abs/2009MNRAS.399..574W/abstract).
+<sup>2</sup> Some simulations use different default names for individual datasets.
+For EAGLE outputs, these Group names will be prefixed with the name "Smoothed" to indicate that the parameters have been smoothed across the SPH smoothing kernel volume, as this is suggested to be the more appropriate output value to use when working with EAGLE outputs as in [Wiersma et al. 2009](https://ui.adsabs.harvard.edu/abs/2009MNRAS.399..574W/abstract).
+In IllustrisTNG, these names will be prefixed with "GFM_".
+SimSpin is equipped to interpret these fields as intended such that you can choose to use the default field names rather than the ones listed here.

 <sup>3</sup> For *cell*-based codes, the `SmoothingLength` value will not be present in output files.
 To approximate the variable smoothing of cells across the pixelated image, SimSpin will compute an equivalent `SmoothingLength` for cell-based codes using the `Mass` and `Density` fields.